Sea Trials named a Kirkus Best Book of the Month and Kirkus Best Book of 2017!

 To triumph, these pioneers must rebuild their boat on a remote Pacific island.
 Damage sustained on the reef and a lack of resources haunt them the rest of the way around the world as they face daunting obstacles, including wild weather, pirates, gun boats, mines and thieves and pesky bureaucrats and cockroaches as stubborn as this family.
 Without a working engine and no way to communicate with the outside world, they struggle to reach home before their broken rig comes crashing down and they run out of food on a trial that tests them to their limits.

 “. . .
 The author’s expressive writing captures the wonder of being at sea in all its glory. . . her engaging narrative succeeds in capturing the thrills and frustrations of this intrepid family.
 Taking in remarkably far-flung destinations such as Christmas Island and the New Hebrides, this exhilarating book should appeal to any would-be explorer who has stood at the prow of a ship and dreamed of the possibilities.
-Highly readable and sufficiently evocative to sense the scent of sea air in the pages.—Kirkus Reviews (starred review). *Selected Kirkus Book of the Month.
+Highly readable and sufficiently evocative to sense the scent of sea air in the pages.—Kirkus Reviews (starred review). *Selected Kirkus Book of the Month and Kirkus Best Book of 2017.

 “A modern, swashbuckling adventure, Sea Trials: Around the World with Duct Tape and Bailing Wire will quickly transport readers through a fascinating, light read out to sea aboard the Vela.” — Seattle Book Review